Skip to main content

 Even if you had spotted something wrong in the first image, it’s surely much easier to spot it in the rotated version.
 This is because we obviously don’t see faces upside-down very often.

 All of this was to say: if you’ve got a license plate that is upside down, or perhaps vertically oriented, it’s a very good idea to bring it to a more “natural” orientation.
 It couldn’t be easier with Amped Replay!
-All you need to do is clicking on the Enhance panel and activate the Rotate filter.
+All you need to do is click on the Enhance panel and activate the Rotate filter.

-As you can see, there are two ways to use this filter.
-First, you can choose one of the pre-set “rigid” rotation values (90, 180, or 270 degrees, counter-clockwise).
-Second, you can drag the slider and rotate by a custom amount.
+1. First, you can choose one of the pre-set “rigid” rotation values (90, 180, or 270 degrees, counter-clockwise).

 That’s all for today!
-We hope you’ve found this issue of the “Amped Replay Tutorials: How do I do this?” series interesting and useful!
+We hope you’ve found this issue on how to rotate a video or image with Amped Replay useful!
 Stay tuned and don’t miss the next ones.
-You can also follow us on LinkedIn, YouTube, Twitter, and Facebook: we’ll post a link to every new tutorial so you won’t miss any!
+You can also follow us on LinkedIn, YouTube, and X: we’ll post a link to every new tutorial so you won’t miss any!

 Subscribe to our Blog